AcademySoftwareFoundation/OpenColorIO/GOVERNANCE.md

 technical decisions, and is responsible for avoiding "design by committee" pitfalls.

-* ASWF TAC Representative: This position represents the project at all ASWF (Academy Software Foundation) TAC (Technical Advisory Council) meetings.
+At the time of election, the TSC will also agree upon which of these two leaders will serve as the OpenColorIO ASWF (Academy Software Foundation) TAC (Technical Advisory Council) representative for the term.
+This member represents the project at all ASWF TAC meetings.

 ### TSC Leaders

 * Chair: TBD
 * Chief Architect: TBD
-* ASWF TAC Representative: TBD

 ### TSC Members